Workplace Flexibility: Promising Research Supports a 4-Day Work Week

 - Software company Bolt likewise cited high productivity and satisfaction after testing a four-day workweek, which they’ve decided to make permanent.

-- 94% of employees said they wanted to keep the shortened workweek.
+- 94% of employees said they wanted to keep the shortened workweek

-- 86% of employees said they were more efficient with their time.
+- 86% of employees said they were more efficient with their time

 - The Wanderlust Group, a U.S.-based outdoor tech company, reported significant growth and business success since switching to a four-day workweek, including:

-- Annual Recurring Revenue (ARR): 99% growth year over year (YoY)
+- Annual Recurring Revenue (ARR): 99% growth year-over-year (YoY)

 - Nights booked through their marketplace (YTD): 120% growth YoY

-- NPS: 75 on +60,000 responses
+- NPS: 75 on more than 60,000 responses.

-As the growing research challenges the efficacy of traditional 40-hour, four-day workweeks, it’s important to remember that, for employees, the appeal of the four-day workweek isn’t just about working less—less makes work more purposeful, healthy, and efficient.
-In the same Qualtrics survey:
+As the growing research challenges the efficacy of traditional 40-hour, five-day workweeks, it’s important to remember that—for employees—the appeal of the four-day workweek isn’t just about working less.
+Working less makes work more purposeful, healthy, and efficient.

-- 88% said it would improve their work-life balance.
+- 88% said it would improve their work-life balance

 - 79% said it would improve their mental health.